tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * **Postman**.
 [Postman](http://www.getpostman.com/) is an app that allows you to make requests and see responses through a GUI client.
 * **curl**. [curl](http://curl.haxx.se/) is essential for making requests to endpoints from the command line.
 Mac computers already have curl installed.
 Windows users should follow the instructions for installing curl [here](http://www.confusedbycode.com/curl/).
 (Note: Choose one of the "free" versions to install curl.)
 * **Git**.
 [Git](https://git-scm.com/) is a version control tool developers often use to collaborate on code.
 For Windows, see [https://gitforwindows.org/](https://gitforwindows.org/) to set up Git and the Git BASH terminal emulator.
 For Mac, see [Downloading Git](https://git-scm.com/download/mac) and also consider installing [iTerm2](https://iterm2.com/).
 * **GitHub account**.
-[GitHub](https://github.com) will be used for various activities and is commonly used as an authentication service for developer tools.
+[GitHub](https://github.com) will be used for various activities, sometimes to demonstrate the Git workflow and other times as an authentication service for developer tools.
 If you don't already have a GitHub account, sign up for one.
 * **Stoplight account**.
 [Stoplight](https://next.stoplight.io/) provides visual modeling tools for working with the OpenAPI specification.
 Create a Stoplight account using your GitHub credentials.
 (You don't need the app.)
 * **OpenWeatherMap API key**.
 We'll be using the [OpenWeatherMap API](https://openweathermap.org/) for some exercises.
 It takes a couple of hours for the OpenWeatherMap API key to activate, so it's best if you get the API key ahead of time &mdash; then when you get to the OpenWeatherMap API activities, you'll be all set.
 To get your (free) OpenWeatherMap API key, go to [https://openweathermap.org/](https://openweathermap.org/).
 Click **Sign Up** in the top nav bar and create an account.
 After you sign up, sign in and find your default API key from the developer dashboard.
 It’s under the API Keys tab.
 Copy the key into a place you can easily find it.